Low carb keto strawberry shortcake features a sweet, spongy base, topped with delicious layers of sweet strawberries and rich, creamy whipped cream.

 Tonight for dinner, I made this low carb keto strawberry shortcake for the last time this season.

 Strawberries are still available here in California, but their quality is diminishing fast.
-The next time I make this keto strawberry shortcake will likely be in April, when a new strawberry season starts.
+The next time I make this dessert will likely be in April, when a new strawberry season starts.
 So this was a temporary farewell to this very tasty dessert.

 When my daughter was very young, we had a “date” once a week.
 I would pick her up from kindergarten, and we would go to the local cafe and order a strawberry shortcake to split.
 We both remember those outings fondly.

 So I gave it a try, and it was wonderful.
-How amazing, to get to enjoy the sweet, creamy, tasty layers of strawberry shortcake, without paying the awful price of blood sugar roller coaster!
+How amazing, to get to enjoy the sweet, creamy, tasty layers of strawberry shortcake while keeping my carb count in check!

 There’s no need for sugar in the strawberries!